Vieler Herbert

 Herbert Vieler and the Vale Family

 A few years after the birth of Evelyn, the Vale family were struck by tragedy.
-Early in 1894, Herbert, George Vale's eldest son, died at the age of 17.
-George Vale and his family moved down to the Sussex coast, but at the end of 1895, Mrs Jane Vale, George's wife, died in Hastings at the age of forty-four.
+Early in 1894, Herbert Vale, George Vale's eldest son, died at the age of 17.
+After the death of Herbert, George Vale and his family moved down to the Sussex coast for health reasons, but the family were again hit by misfortune.
+At the end of 1895, Mrs Jane Vale, George's wife, died in Hastings at the age of forty-four.
 By October 1895, George Vale had established a bookshop and stationery business at 43 Devonshire Road, Bexhill-on Sea.
 By 1901, George Vale's surviving son, John Charles Vale was working as bank clerk in Stoke Newington.
 George Vale, a widower of 48, was supporting five unmarried daughters on the proceeds of his bookselling business.

 After Herbert Vieler married Emily Mary Vale in 1908, he continued to manage his father's photography studio at 11 Upper Station Road, Bexhill.
 Around 1911, Emil Vieler opened a new studio at 26 Station Road, Bexhill, but when he died the following year, his son Herbert took over the photography business.
 Mrs Emily Vieler's sister, Winifred Vale (1885-1975) later shared the business premises at 26 Station Road, using the left-hand side of the building as a wool shop.